-To develop a TMDL for this waterbody, it is necessary to derive a numeric TP target values (e.g., in-lake concentration) for determining acceptable nutrient loads.
+To develop a TMDL for this waterbody, it is necessary to derive a numeric TP target value (e.g., in-lake concentration) for determining acceptable nutrient loads.
 The suggested TP values are described in the following paragraphs.
 The derivation of these targets and discussion of alternative approaches in setting targets are presented in Appendix A. It is notable that all three approaches presented result in very similar target concentrations.

 At present, numeric criteria for TP do not exist in New Hampshire's state water quality regulations.
-Accordingly, best professional judgment of AECOM, NH DES, and US EPA Region 1 was employed to select a quantitative target in-lake TP concentration that will attain the narrative water quality standard.
+However in 2009 (NHDES, 2009) NHDES developed TP and chlor a criteria based on lake trophic level and used this criteria to make assessments in 2010.
+The results of this analysis was used to select a quantitative target inlake TP concentration that will attain the narrative water quality standard.
 Wind accumulation of surface blooms or "scum" can be cause for impairment in New Hampshire lakes.
 It is difficult to relate the presence of these scums to TP loads.
-However, setting a TP target based in part on minimizing the probability of excessive summer chl a should be sufficient to minimize scum formation related to cyanobacteria blooms.
-Although Baboosic Lake is not listed as impaired with respect to dissolved oxygen (DO), reducing algal productivity through control of TP should also reduce hypolimnetic DO depletion.
+However, setting a TP target based in part on minimizing the probability of excessive summer chlor a should be sufficient to minimize scum formation related to cyanobacteria blooms.
+Reducing algal productivity through control of TP should also reduce hypolimnetic DO depletion, which is not listed as a cause for designated use impairment, but does occur in Webster Lake.

-The numeric (in-lake) water quality target for TP for Baboosic Lake is 12 μ g/L, based on the discussion presented in Appendix A. The target is set based on an analysis of the observed TP concentrations from a set of impaired and a set of unimpaired lakes in New Hampshire.
-The target number is supported by evaluation of the Trophic State Indices (TSI) developed by Carlson (1977) and a probabilistic assessment of the likelihood of blooms (Walker 1984, 2000).
-The "weight of evidence" suggests that 12 μ g/L is an appropriate target that will allow Baboosic Lake to support its designated uses.
-This target incorporates an MOS (described further in Section 5.3).
-The target is based primarily on summer data but the TMDL is being calculated based on mean annual conditions.
-Because mean annual TP concentrations are usually higher than summer epilimnetic concentration corresponds to non-bloom conditions, as reflected in suitable (designated use support) measures of both SDT and chl a.
+The numeric (in-lake) water quality target for TP for Webster Lake is 12 ug/l, based on the discussion presented in Appendix A. As mentioned the target is primarily based on criteria developed by NHDES in 2009 (NHDES 2009) for TP and chlor a by lake trophic class.
+The target number is supported by evaluation of the Trophic Status Indices (TSI) developed by Carlson (1977) and a probabilistic assessment of the likelihood of blooms (Walker 1984, 2000).
+The "weight of evidence" suggests that 12 ug/L is an appropriate target that will allow Webster Lake to support its designated uses.
+This target incorporates a margin of safety (described further in Section 5.3).
+The target concentration corresponds to non-bloom conditions, as reflected in suitable (designated use support) measures of both secchi disk transparency (SDT) and chlor a.